testflows/TestFlows-WebSite/source/handbook/index.md

 OK
 ```

-If you save test log using `--log test.log` option, then you can also use `tfs show procedure` command to
+If you save the test log using `--log test.log` option, then you can also use `tfs show procedure` command to
 extract the procedure of a given test within a test program run.

 ```bash